 - Writing an Effective Paragraph – Read for Wednesday, August 9.

 – Paragraph Writing – Jackrabbit case

 - What It Means To Be a Lawyer – Student Break-Out Groups.
-Read these two documents in preparation for the class session on what it means to be a lawyer scheduled for Friday, August 15.
+Read these two documents in preparation for the class session on what it means to be a lawyer scheduled for Friday, August 11.
 Students will be divided into 4 groups and sent to 4 different classrooms for this session.
 The session will be conducted as a regular class and led by law professors.
 Please read the two documents and be prepared to discuss.
-Before Orientation you will be sent a list of questions to consider for the session.

 – Dr. King’s letter from Birmingham Jail